AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 ## Next steps

 When Commerce data is sent to the Experience Platform edge, other Adobe Experience Cloud products, such as Adobe Journey Optimizer, can use that data.
 For example, you can configure Journey Optimizer to listen to certain events, and based on that event data, trigger an email for a first time user or if there is an abandoned cart.
-Learn how you can extend your Commerce platform by creating campaigns in Journey Optimizer.
+Learn how you can extend your Commerce platform by [creating customer journeys](using-ajo.md) in Journey Optimizer.